hamsterNotSloth/kalykefrontendv1/README.md

 ## Contribution Guidelines

-To ensure the quality of our modal designs, please adhere to the following guidelines when contributing:
+To ensure the quality of our model designs, please adhere to the following guidelines when contributing:

 - Submit designs in a clean and organized format.
-- Include a brief description of the modal's purpose and functionality.
+- Include a brief description of the model's purpose and functionality.
 - Ensure that your design is visually appealing and user-friendly.

 ## Downloading Modals

-Feel free to download and use the modals from our collection in your projects.
+Feel free to download and use the models from our collection in your projects.
 However, please be mindful of any licensing or attribution requirements specified by the designer.

 ## Community Support

 Join our growing community of designers and developers on [Community Link](#).
-Share your experiences, seek advice, and collaborate on new and exciting modal designs.
+Share your experiences, seek advice, and collaborate on new and exciting model designs.

 ## Feedback and Issues